EthanBenton/Silver-Garden-Assistant/about_us.md

 # Our team includes...

 ## Ethan Benton
 - Ethan is a Senior at ODU and aims to graduate Summer 2024.
-He is currently in an intership hoping to find a route into something he wants to persue after school.
+He is currently in an intership hoping to find a route into something he wants to pursue after school.
 He enjoys working out and playing video games.

 ## Justin Cantoria
 - Justin is a senior undergraduate at Old Dominion University and is pursuing a Bachelor's degree in